-In general, there is no obligation for the same terms to be offered to all shareholders, as the parties are free to negotiate and offer different terms to different shareholders of a target company, with some exceptions.
-In case of public takeover offers, due to the specific regulation these types of transactions are subject to, the terms and conditions should be the same for all potential buyers and the offeror's proposal must contain all the mandatory information established in the PSC.
+In private M&A deals, there is no obligation for the same terms to be offered to all shareholders, as the parties are free to negotiate and offer different terms to different shareholders of a target company, with some exceptions.
+In case of public takeover offers, due to the specific regulation these types of transactions are subject to, the terms and conditions must be the same for all potential buyers and the offeror's proposal must contain all the mandatory information established in the PSC.